 Given what she’s been through, trust isn’t something she offers freely, but if anyone can change her mind, it just might be them.
 That is, if they can work together long enough to outwit and outrun outside forces bend on separating the fated mates before they have a chance to establish their bond.

 Saved Warriors, book 2 in the Intergalactic Enosis: The Pyxis System series, is a science fiction alien warrior MFMM reverse harem romance featuring a human female and three aliens that are determined to claim their fated mate.
-(No M/M).
+No M/M. No cheating.
 Happily ever after guaranteed!

 The series is best enjoyed when books are read in order.